 Among others, the first thing to think about is your budget.
 Some acoustic guitars with different range of price tags have different quality.
 It really depends on how you want your guitar and what you need it for.

-If you’re a beginner and just want an acoustic guitar to play on your extra time, an acoustic guitar priced at around $300 (utmost) might be a good option.
+If you’re a beginner and just want to play a good guitar for country on your extra time, an acoustic guitar priced at around $300 (utmost) might be a good option.

 If you’re feeling a four-digit price tag, you’re guaranteed to have a high-end and pro-level guitar.
 Acoustic guitars worth this price should give you the best quality and specially-crafted instrument.